octern/UXDi-Programming-Day/README.md

 ## CSS Color Lab
 - Create three divs via Codepen with a width, height, and border.
-- Style them all differently via classes or ids (your choice) by giving them varying colors using a different method each time.
+- Style them all differently via classes or ids (your choice) by giving them varying colors or background colors, using a different method each time.
-- Make sure one uses a gradient.
+- Add a gradient to at least one of the divs.

 ## Putting it Together
 - For this lab we will be creating a personal landing page using HTML and CSS.